 Finance Charge

 Number of 5% Annual

 Quarterly Quarterly Percentage Total

 Loan Payments Payments Rate Payment

-\$500 6 90.00 21.52 521.52
+\$500.
+6 \$90.00 \$21.52 \$521.52

-1000 13 90.00 1083.35
+\$1,00 0 13 \$90.00 \$83.35 \$1,083.35

-1500 19 90.00 192.63 1692.63
+\$1,500 ) 19 \$90.00 \$192.63 \$1,692.63

-2000 27 90.00 2357.74
+\$2,000 0 27 \$90.00 \$357.74 \$2,357.74

-3000 40 95.94 3830.58
+\$3,00 0 40 \$95.94 \$830.58 \$3,830.58

-4000 40 127.45 1107.36 5107.36
+\$4,000 0 40 \$127.45 \$1107.36 \$5 107 36

-Subsidized Federal Stafford Loans: The Subsidized Federal Stafford Loan is a low-interest loan to help undergraduate and graduate students, attending full-or part-time, with college expenses.
-The interest rate is eight percent for previous borrowers, and varies for new borrowers on or after October 1, 1992, not to exceed 8.25 percent.
+Subsidized Federal Stafford Loans: The Subsidized Federal Stafford Loan is a low-interest loan to help undergraduate and graduate students, attending full-or parttime, with college expenses.
+The interest rate varies for new borrowers on or after October 1, 1992, not to exceed 8.25 percent.
 The monies are made available to students through private lending institutions such as commercial or savings banks, savings and loan associations, and credit unions.
 They are insured by state guarantee agencies (in New York State, the Higher Education Services Corporation) and reinsured by the federal government.
-Subsidized Federal Stafford Loan limits are as follows: \$2,625 for the first year of undergraduate study, \$3,500 for the second year, \$5,500 per year after the first two years have been completed and \$8,500 per year for graduate study.
+Subsidized Federal Stafford Loan limits are as follows: \$2,625 for the first year of undergraduate study, \$3,500 for the second year, \$5,500 per year after the first two years have been completed, and \$8,500 per year for graduate study.
 The total Subsidized Federal Stafford debt for undergraduates cannot exceed \$23,000 and for graduates, \$65,500, including any amount borrowed as an undergraduate.
 Total student aid, inclusive of the Subsidized Federal Stafford Loan, cannot exceed the cost of education at the school.
 Students must demonstrate financial need for the Subsidized Federal Stafford Loan by first completing and filing a FAFSA.
 Students pay a three percent origination/insurance fee collected by the lender and submitted to the Department of Education.
 Like Federal Perkins Loans and Nursing Loans, the federal government pays the interest on the Subsidized Federal Stafford Loan during at least half-time enrollment.
 Interest and principal payment by the borrower begins six months after graduation or after the student ceases to be enrolled for at least six credit hours.
 All first time Federal Stafford Loan borrowers at D'Youville must have an entrance interview prior to the release of the first disbursement of the first Federal Stafford Loan made to the borrower for attendance at D'Youville.